Trapped surface: Definition

-The surface is trapped if both the null expansions θ_{±} are negative, signifying that the mean curvature vector is timelike and future directed.
-The surface is marginally trapped if the outer expansion θ_{+} = 0 and the inner expansion θ_{−} ≤ 0.
+The surface is trapped if both the null expansions $\theta_\pm$ are negative, signifying that the mean curvature vector is timelike and future directed.
+The surface is marginally trapped if the outer expansion $\theta_+=0$ and the inner expansion $\theta_-\le 0$.

 Trapped null surface

 A trapped null surface is a set of points defined in the context of general relativity as a closed surface on which outward-pointing light rays are actually converging (moving inwards).

 Trapped null surfaces are used in the definition of the apparent horizon which typically surrounds a black hole.

 Definition

 We take a (compact, orientable, spacelike) surface, and find its outward pointing normal vectors.
 The basic picture to think of here is a ball with pins sticking out of it; the pins are the normal vectors.

 Now we look at light rays that are directed outward, along these normal vectors.
 The rays will either be diverging (the usual case one would expect) or converging.
 Intuitively, if the light rays are converging, this means that the light is moving backwards inside of the ball.
 If all the rays around the entire surface are converging, we say that there is a trapped null surface.

 More formally, if every null congruence orthogonal to a spacelike two-surface has negative expansion, then such surface is said to be trapped.